dojo/framework/src/widget-core/README.md

 #### Drag

-The `Drag` meta allow a consuming widget to determine if its nodes are being dragged and by how much.
-The meta provider abstracts away the need of dealing with modelling specific mouse, pointer, and touch events to create a drag state.
+The `Drag` meta allows a consuming widget to determine if its nodes are being dragged and by how much.
+The meta provider abstracts away the need for dealing with modeling specific mouse, pointer, and touch events to create a drag state.

 ```ts
 const dragResult = this.meta(Drag).get('root');